 Crack sealing: Crack sealing of multi-use trail asphalt pavement is similar to that of the on-street facility.
-It is the first defense against further pavement deterioration, but it is a temporary measure.
-Caution should be used when sealing to prevent ridges that are problematic for people using trails.
 In addition to the rubberized hot pour material, a ridged crack fill for cracks wider than half an inch has been used with limited success.
-Over time shrinkage of the asphalt pavement can cause the ridged crack fill material to pull away from the crack edges, thus producing another crack (Figure 6).
+Over time shrinkage of the asphalt pavement can cause the ridged crack fill material to pull away from the crack edges, thus producing another crack, figure 6.
 Narrow crack should not be repaired using rigid material (Figure 7) because it will not enter the crack and remain on the pavement surface creating a ridge.